Santa Tecla, El Salvador

-Santa Tecla ([ˈsanta ˈtekla]) is a municipality in the La Libertad department of El Salvador.
+Santa Tecla ([ˈsanta ˈtekla]) is a city and a municipality in the La Libertad department of El Salvador.
 It is the capital of the department of La Libertad.

 The city was named after Saint Thecla who was a saint of the early Christian Church, and a reported follower of Paul of Tarsus in the 1st century AD.
 She is not mentioned in the New Testament, but the earliest record of her comes from the apocryphal Acts of Paul and Thecla, probably composed in the early 2nd century.

-Santa Tecla is situated at the southern foot of the San Salvador Volcano, and very close to San Salvador (14.5 km), the capital city.
+Santa Tecla is situated at the southern foot of the San Salvador Volcano, and it is a part of the San Salvador metropolitan area.
 The municipality of Antiguo Cuscatlán sits on its eastern border.

 History

 Santa Tecla was founded as "Nueva San Salvador" on August 8, 1854, by President José María San Martín after the capital city was destroyed by an earthquake.
 It served as capital of the republic from 1855 to 1859 and became departmental capital in 1865.
 The continued development of the city was spurred by the success of the local coffee industry, becoming a very productive commercial city.

 In 2003, the city was renamed "Santa Tecla," which was the historical name of the region prior to the founding of the city.
 On the occasion of its 150th anniversary(1854–2004) 2 concerts were presented by the renowned tenor, Fernando del Valle, great, great-grandson of Andrés del Valle, president of El Salvador in 1876, and a direct descendant of Colonel José María San Martín, President of El Salvador (1854–56).
 The tenor requested that the first concert take place on September 23, the feast day of the saint for whom the city is named.

-Its current mayor is Roberto D'Aubuisson Jr, of the ARENA party.
+Its current mayor is Henry Flores, of the Nuevas Ideas party.

 The FMLN Party had held the office in Santa Tecla for 5 terms.